makerdao/mips/MIP4/mip4.md

 MIP4c3 is a Process MIP component that regulates the amendment of one or multiple Accepted MIPs **that are Younger than 3 months.**

 Amendment Subproposals must be submitted to RFC for one week, for the Default Feedback Period.
 This is followed by a one week duration Signal Request thread, during which the Amendment proposal cannot be changed, fulfilling the 1 week frozen period.
+MIP4c3 subproposals have the following parameters:

 - **Default Feedback Period**: 1 week
 - **Frozen Period**: 1 week